PeerViewer/codebase/README.md

 # PeerViewer codebase

-PeerViewer codebase for the free peer-to-peer TeamViewer solution.
+PeerViewer is a remote desktop and support solution, completely free for unlimited personal and commercial use.

 Under the hood, it uses direct (peer-to-peer) connections between the participants.